 Hoisin burgers + roasted potatoes

-- Notes: We keep the burgers plain for kids and add some apple slices or whatever other favorite fruit we have as their “veggie” for this meal.
+- Add some apple slices or whatever other favorite fruit is lying around as a “veggie” for this meal.

 Why These Meals?